-Nearing the top of the pay scale are Registered Nurse Supervisors, Registered Nurses, Physical Therapist Assistants, and Certified Occupational Therapy Assistants; while the first receives the highest median pay at approximately $27.68 per hour, the other salaries come in at $25.46, around $24.71, and about $23.56, respectively.
-Financial compensation for State Tested Nursing Assistants is rather low — on average only $10.28 — relative to the rest of the company.
+Nearing the top of the pay scale are Licensed Registered Occupational Therapists, Registered Nurse Supervisors, Registered Nurses, and Physical Therapist Assistants; while the first receives the highest median pay at around $34.97 per hour, the other salaries come in at $26.86, $25.91, and $24.33, respectively.
+Certified Nurse Assistants make an average approximately $11.43, close to the bottom of the company pay scale.

 Years of Experience

 Five to nine years of work experience seem to result in median wages of about $18.65 per hour.
 Overall, the greater share of HCR ManorCare folks have one to four years of experience and earn an average around $18.15 per hour.